adaltas/node-csv-docs/src/md/transform/options.md

 ## Available options

+* `consume` (boolean)
+  In the absence of a consumer, like a `stream.Readable`, trigger the consumption of the stream.
 * `parallel` (number)
   The number of transformation callbacks to run in parallel; only apply with asynchronous handlers; default to "100".
-*   `consume` (boolean)
-    In the absence of a consumer, like a stream.Readable, trigger the consumption of the stream.
 * `params` (anything)
   Pass user defined parameters to the user handler as last argument.

 ## Using the `parallel` option